-What are the best places to live in London in 2020?
+What are the best places to live in London?

-However, what may be the best place in London for someone else, might not be the best place for you.
+What may be the best place in London for someone else, might not be the best place for you.
+Don’t worry because we’re here to solve your dilemma.

-In this guide, we break down the many sub-regions of London, and review some of the most renownd neighbourhoods in this great capital city.
+In this guide, we break down the many sub-regions of London and review some of London’s best neighbourhoods.

 Ready?
 Let’s dive right in!